Pickl

 Pickl is a chain of American-style fast food burger joints founded in the UAE in 2019.
-As of February 2023, Pickl has 12 locations in the UAE plus one franchised international restaurant in Bahrain.
-It focuses on "fresh fast food" using premium ingredients that are free from hormones, preservatives, or antibiotics.
+As of September 2023, Pickl has 18 locations in the UAE plus 2 franchised international restaurants in Bahrain, three in Egypt, and one in Qatar.
+It says on the Pickl website that 'it focuses on "fresh fast food" using premium ingredients that are free from hormones, preservatives, or antibiotics.'

 History

-Early History
+Early history

 The first Pickl opened in Dubai's Jumeirah Lakes Towers community in April 2019 at the One JLT building.
-Drawing on his experience from fine-dining restaurants, the menu was created by founder Steve Flawith, with a trifecta offering of cheeseburgers, chicken sandos, and plant-based burger options.
+The menu consists of cheeseburgers, chicken sandos, and plant-based burger options.

 Pickl was immediately popular, with Esquire Middle East calling it "one of the city's top burger joints".
 It expanded quickly, with new stores opening in Motor City, Al Safa, and Madinat Badr.

 Time Out Market

 In April 2021, the brand was selected as one of Dubai's best homegrown brands and inducted into Time Out Market, alongside brands including Reif Kushiyaki, Mattar, Masti, and BB Social Dining.